noisy/portfolio/src/views/projects/Seerene.md

 ## Biggest Lessons Learned

-Often the biggest lessons you learn heppens after some big mistakes.
-Fortunatelly, this time it was not like that.
+Often the biggest lessons you learn happens after some big mistakes.
+Fortunately, this time it was not like that.

-But even more outstanding thing for me was a realization, that with right people and right process in place, it is very possible, to work efficiently as a group of developers, WITHOUT a manager or an official team leader.
-Our team was a proof that it is possible to create a team, which can self-organize own work.
-In my opition it was possible mainly thanks to our Scrum Master (who off-loaded us in many ways from organizationall stuff, however which however was not our supervisor).
-What's the point, you may ask?
+The most outstanding thing for me was a realization, that with the right process in place and the right people, it is very possible, to work efficiently as a group of developers, **without** a manager or an official team leader.
+Our team was proof that it is possible to create a team, which can self-organize its work.
+In my opinion, it was possible mainly thanks to our Scrum Master (who off-loaded us in many ways from organizational tasks, which however was not our supervisor).

-Personally, it was making a huge difference for me knowing that STXNext and it's client believed in us and trusted us, that we are capable of organizing our work on our own was.
-I believe thanks to that everyone in the team felt more empowered and cared about final outcome even more.
+What's the point of that, you may ask?
+Personally, it was making a huge difference for me knowing that STXNext and its client believed in us and trusted us, that we are capable of organizing our work on our own.
+I believe thanks to that everyone in the team felt more empowered and cared about the outcome even more.

 ## Conclusion/Summary